krombier/Bachelor_Thesis_Force_Control/src/cartesian_impedance_control/README.md

 Eventhough the program asks you to choose the frame in which you would like to exert forces, only the base frame ( frame =1 ) does work.
 The client has to be called in a second terminal, while the server is automatically launched when launching the controller.
 The client to set forces gets created either when running the user_input_client or when running the force_control_client.
 If you want to use the force_control_client make sure to comment the corresponding part in the user_input_client.
 (Not sure if it will cause problems, but better be safe)
-To launch the client use the following command:
+To start the client use the following command:
 ``` bash
 ros2 run cartesian_impedance_control force_control_client
 ```